 - A map of Crab Orchard can be found here.

 - The Rocky Bluff Trail is located off Tacoma Lake Rd.

 - There are no restrooms at the trailhead.
 Other vault toilets can be found throughout the refuge.
 The restrooms are the visitor’s center are not open due to COVID.

 - A park pass is required as this is a National site.
-The $2 daily pass can be purchased at a kiosk at the old Visitor’s Center on Highway 148 or you can buy one at the new Visitor’s Center which just opened at 6987 Headquarters Road.
+The $2 daily pass can be purchased at the new Visitor’s Center which just opened at 6987 Headquarters Road.
 America the Beautiful or other NPS passes can also be used.

 - The refuge does offer a junior ranger program.